 Yet, like morning dew vanishing under the first light of dawn, these memories slip through me, fragile and fleeting.
 I cannot help but wonder: will there come a day when nothing remains of my former life?
 Will there be a day when I am more tomato than man?
 I am not ready to die.
 I shall not leave this world as nothing more than a giant sentient tomato casting fireballs from his hands.
 I demand to leave a legacy.

-Ripeheart meets the Emperor
+[IMAGE: Ripeheart meets the Emperor]

 The whole package: Gait, cloak, and baritone.

 The wisps of fate heard my cry.
 It was then, out of nowhere, that the Emperor appeared.
 Wow.
 While this might betray the columnists of my beloved newspaper (who routinely questioned his imperial ancestry and called him a dreaded Akaviri sympathiser), I must admit I was star-struck in his presence.
+Something about his gait, his form-fitting cloak, his baritone voice.
+It really was the whole package.

 His guards rudely forced their way into my cell, demanding I stand against the wall, but not him.
 No, he was a smooth talker.
 Said he had seen me before, in his dreams no less.
 Calm down Casanova.
 I thought to question what the Emperor of Tamriel is dreaming about doing with a giant tomato, but decided it would be unwise to kink-shame our fearless leader.